cardano-community/guild-operators/docs/Setup-Node-Genesis.md

 ### Config for pHTN - as a genesis member node

-Use this guide only if you already have your key (referred to as `delegate.skey` below) that's already registered in genesis.
+Use this guide only if you already have your genesis keys (referred to as `delegate.skey` below).
+The step may not apply to most of the pool operators.
+Ensure the [Pre-Requisites](Common.md#dependencies-and-folder-structure-setup) are in place before you proceed.

 #### Create verification key